 From Fig.\ref{fig_8c} and \ref{fig_9c}, we can see that both suggestions do not have any effect on the exchanged control messages when NullRDC is used.
 This is due to the always-on radio and the simpler sending mechanism.

-\textbf{Effects on power consumption:} Figures \ref{fig_5c} and \ref{fig_6c} shows that the average network power consumption (per received packet) has been reduced for the first suggestion while increased for the second one.
-The reason behind the reduction for the first suggestion is due to having much more data packets delivered successfully.
-However, the increase in power consumption for the second suggestion is because having more probing for parent's freshness (due to the shorter timeouts).
+\textbf{Effects on power consumption:} Figures \ref{fig_5c} and \ref{fig_6c} show that the average network power consumption (per received packet) has been reduced for the first suggestion while increased for the second one.
+The reason behind the reduction for the first suggestion is that more data packets are delivered successfully.
+However, the power consumption increase in the second suggestion experiments is because more probing is performed for parent's freshness (due to the shorter timeouts).
 It is worth mentioning that this analysis is only valid for ContikiMAC set and not NullRDC, as we were not able to collect usable power readings for the latter - see \S\ref{ImptCh}.

-From the discussion above, we can conclude that each of our two suggestions has mostly a positive effect on the network when under an attack.
-Hence, a combination of both of suggestions with a dynamic timeout setup would further enhance \gls{rpl}'s performance without taxing the scarce resources of the nodes.
-This, however, should be investigated.
+From the discussion above, we can conclude that, individually, our two suggestions have mostly a positive effect on the network when under an attack.
+Hence, combining both of the suggestions with a dynamic timeout setup would further enhance \gls{rpl}'s performance without taxing the scarce resources of the nodes.
+This, however, is still being investigated.